Gimi818/cinema/README.md

     Step 4 :
     GET localhost:8080/screenings/1
-    Enter the film Id into the URL to check the available seats for the screening.
+    Enter the film ID into the URL to check the available seats for the screening.

    <img src="https://github.com/Gimi818/cinema/blob/master/steps/3.0_seats.PNG" width="500" heigt="700"/>

     Step 5 :
-    POST localhost:8080/book/1/1
+    POST localhost:8080/book/ea6c7acd-4f87-4ee5-829c-0460c315caad/1
-    Enter the user id and then the film id.
+    Enter the user UUID and then the film ID.
     Choose the ticket type NORMAL or REDUCE if you are a student, you are qualified for a discount.
     Select the currency in which you would like to receive the ticket price, you can choose from 34 currencies.
     Send request localhost:8080/codes and check available currencies.